isaac-fs/DeWAFF/README.md

 - Enhanced separation of ROIs from the background

 ## Documentation
 The documentation for this project is hosted at https://isaac-fs.github.io/DeWAFF/.
-Most of the mathematical formulations for the filters used for the framework are found the **Classes** section.
+Most of the mathematical formulations for framework filters are found in the **Classes** section.

 ## Installation